 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
-However, there are key people within schools and the Local Authority who have specific responsibilities under child protection procedures.
-The names of those in our school with these specific responsibilities (the designated safeguarding lead and deputy designated safeguarding lead) are shown on the cover sheet of this document.
-However, we are clear that safeguarding is everyone's responsibility and that everyone who comes into contact with children has a role to play.
+However, there are key people within schools, the Local Authority and other agencies who have specific responsibilities under child protection procedures.
+The names of those in our school with these specific responsibilities (the designated safeguarding lead and deputy designated safeguarding lead) are listed below: